TECARTUS- brexucabtagene autoleucel suspension

 12.2 Pharmacodynamics

 After TECARTUS infusion, pharmacodynamic responses were evaluated over a four-week interval by measuring transient elevation of cytokines, chemokines, and other molecules in blood.
 Levels of cytokines and chemokines such as IL-6, IL-8, IL-10, IL-15, TNF-α, IFN-γ, and sIL2Rα were analyzed.
-Peak elevation was generally observed within 8 days after infusion, and levels generally returned to baseline within 28 days.
+Peak elevation was generally observed within 8 days after infusion.
+The majority of serum analytes returned to baseline levels by Week 4; however, ferritin, IFN-γ, IL-6, and IL-15 remained elevated ≥ 2-fold relative to baseline at Week 4.

 Due to the on-target effect of TECARTUS, a period of B cell aplasia is expected.